 Biography

-To be honest I have been very lucky.
+To be honest I have been fortunate.
 I come from an artistic and musical family.
 I have always been around music and although I have never been a good performer/player I have always been fascinated by sound.
 My desire to learn as much as I could about creating sounds culminated in me acquiring my first synthesizer – an Arp 2600.
-Once I cut my teeth on this wonderful semi-modular synth I started hunting for more synthesizers with different programming topologies and when I felt I achieved a modicum of success as a programmer I began programming synthesizers for some of the Electro/New Wave labels and artistes some of the time which included: Art of Noise, Spandau Ballet, Pet Shop Boys, Bobin, Paul Dee, DJ Krush, DJ Shadow, Jets Orchestra and many more.
+Once I cut my teeth on this wonderful semi-modular synth I started hunting for more synthesizers with different programming topologies and when I felt I achieved a modicum of success as a programmer I began programming synthesizers for some of the Electro/New Wave labels and artists some of the time .

 I continued freelancing to the same three companies until I signed with Emu/Ensoniq exclusively.
 I was one of their in-house sound designers.
-When Emu decided to enter the software market, my skills had to be adapted to suit the requirements of software based instruments and libraries.
-It was in this period that I started to contract my services to software instrument manufacturers as well as working for Emu/Ensoniq.
+When Emu decided to enter the software market, my skills had to be adapted to suit the requirements of software-based instruments and libraries.
+It was during this period that I started to contract my services to software instrument manufacturers as well as working for Emu/Ensoniq.

 Samplecraze

 A year later Phil and I parted company and I took over Samplecraze and built the company over the next 20 years.
-During this period I decided to move away from sound design and enter the world of music production and to fully verse myself in the industry’s requirements I went back to college and attended a one year course at Gateway School of Music achieving the grade of distinction in Music Production.
+During this period I decided to move away from sound design and enter the world of music production and to verse myself in the industry’s requirements fully I went back to college and attended a one-year course at Gateway School of Music achieving the grade of distinction in Audio Technology.

 During this period I was involved with the Cambridge Shakespeare Company and was commissioned to write the score for Macbeth that ran at 2 Way Mirror at Alexander Palace.

 During the past 20 years I have taught council workshops for youth training schemes for Southwark Council, and for Global Entertainment teaching music production to college students.
-I have worked as a consultant for a number of the main studios in the UK and have written a number of books on the subject of audio production with four books being published by PC Publishing.
+I have worked as a consultant for a number of the main studios in the UK and have written several books on the subject of audio production.

 Contributing to the Industry

-Samplecraze was developed by me as an educational resource site and this has led to me writing for industry magazines and affiliate blog sites.
+I developed Samplecraze as an educational resource site and this has led to me writing for industry magazines and affiliate blog sites.

 I am a contributing writer for Sound On Sound magazine and am a moderator in their forums which is the premier resource forum on the internet for all areas of audio recording and production.
 I teach audio production to a handful of students and run seminars and workshops for small groups.
-In addition, I am continually updating content for Samplecraze and a subscription site I set up a year ago called The Audio Production Hub.
-The free time I have I spend teaching and writing for Sound On Sound magazine.
+The free time I have I spend teaching, writing, and creating podcasts for Sound On Sound magazine.